-"Now this is the commandment [Hebrew: mitsvah], and these are the statutes [Hebrew: choq ] and judgments [Hebrew: mishpat] which the Lord your God has commanded . . . " (Deuteronomy 6:1 - 2)
+ANSWER: The verse you mention regarding commandments and judgments states the following.
+Deuteronomy 6 says, "Now this is the commandment [Hebrew: mitsvah], and these are the statutes [Hebrew: choq ] and judgments [Hebrew: mishpat] which the Lord your God has commanded . . . " (verses 6:1 - 2).

 The Old Testament uses various names to refer to different parts of God's law.
-The meanings do overlap to quite a degree.
-In Genesis 26:5, God said that He blessed Abraham because he obeyed him (Genesis 26:5).
+There does exist a bit of an overlap between what is considered a commandment, judgment or statute.
+In Genesis 26:5, God said that He blessed Abraham because he "obeyed My voice and kept My charge, My commandments, My statutes, and My laws" (Genesis 26:5, HBFV).

 The meaning of the Hebrew word mishpat is "judgment or rights."
 It can reference someone who sits to hear a case like a judge and who ultimately renders a verdict.
 In reference to the rights of someone (Exodus 23:6), there are several related meanings, according to Vine's.
 It can refer to the area in which things remain in a proper relationship to someone's claim (Genesis 18:19), a judicial verdict (Deuteronomy 17:9), and an established ordinance (Exodus 21:1).